nileshparab42/Machine-Learning/Data Preprocessing/README.md

 ## 6 Missing Value Treatment
 ![Missing value image](https://github.com/nileshparab42/Machine-Learning/blob/master/assets/Missing-Value.png)

+Missing values in a dataset can greatly affect the performance of a machine learning model.
+Therefore, it's important to handle missing values appropriately before building the model.

 ### Identifying Missing Values
 #### Using describe function

+The `describe()` function in Pandas is used to generate descriptive statistics of the numerical columns in a DataFrame.
+It returns a new DataFrame with the statistics, which includes count, mean, standard deviation, minimum, 25th percentile, median (50th percentile), 75th percentile, and maximum.
 ```
 df.describe()
 ```
 #### Using isnull function

+The `isnull()` function in Pandas is used to check for missing values in a DataFrame or Series.
+It returns a new DataFrame or Series with the same shape as the original, but containing `True` for cells with missing values and `False` for cells with non-missing values.

+You can also use `sum()` function on the output of `isnull()` function which will return the total number of missing values in each column
 ```
 df.isnull().sum()
 ```

 ### Treatment of missing values

+The `dropna()` function in Pandas is used to remove missing values from a DataFrame or Series.
+It returns a new DataFrame or Series with the missing values removed.

 #### Dropping rows whenever there are missing values
 ```
 df.dropna().shape